 Financial assets measured at cost are tested for impairment when there are indicators of impairment.
-The amount of the write-down is recognized in net income.
+The amount of the write-down is recognized in statement of revenues and expenses.
 The previously recognized impairment loss may be reversed to the extent of the improvement, directly or by adjusting the allowance account, provided it is no greater than the amount that would have been reported at the date of the reversal had the impairment not been recognized previously.
-The amount of the reversal is recognized in net income.
+The amount of the reversal is recognized in statement of revenues and expenses.